Ben Wetzler: Chicago White Sox

 On March 14, 2023, prior to the start of the American Association season, Holmes’ contract was purchased by the Chicago White Sox organization.
 In 31 combined appearances between the Double–A Birmingham Barons and Triple–A Charlotte Knights, he accumulated a 2–6 record and 5.25 ERA with 42 strikeouts and 4 saves in 36 innings of work.
 On July 25, Holmes was released by Chicago.

 Fargo-Moorhead RedHawks

 On August 26, 2023, Holmes signed with the Fargo-Moorhead RedHawks of the American Association of Professional Baseball.
 In four games for Fargo, Holmes recorded a 2.25 ERA with two strikeouts and one save across four innings.

 El Águila de Veracruz

 On March 11, 2024, Holmes signed with El Águila de Veracruz of the Mexican League.
 In 7 games (6 starts) for Veracruz, he struggled to a 6.91 ERA with 23 strikeouts across 27 1/3 innings pitched.
 Holmes was released by the team on May 27.

 Caliente de Durango

 On May 30, 2024, Holmes signed with the Caliente de Durango of the Mexican League.
 In 11 appearances (10 starts) for Durango, he compiled a 4-5 record and 5.82 ERA with 37 strikeouts over 51 innings of work.
 Holmes was released by the Caliente on April 29, 2025.

+Rieleros de Aguascalientes

+On May 8, 2026, Holmes signed with the Rieleros de Aguascalientes of the Mexican Baseball League.
+In eight appearances (seven starts) for the team, he posted a 1–3 record with a 6.50 ERA, 18 strikeouts, and 13 walks over 36 innings pitched.
+On June 19, Holmes was released by Aguascalientes.